Reason.com - Free Minds and Free Markets

 Another feature of this New Right is a type of cultural politics that is often labelled as conservative but is again more explicitly nationalist.
 In this view, culture has been politicized by the left, or alternatively by the globalist establishment.
 The goal of cultural policy, therefore, becomes the continuity of the historical culture of the national community.

 This can involve social conservatism, but not always.
 In the Netherlands and the U.K., social liberalism is part of the national identity that Geert Wilders and Nigel Farage see themselves as conserving and defending.
 What is a universal feature of New Right politics is anti-wokeness, which is not the same as social conservatism.
 It is opposition to the identity politics now strongly associated with the left.
-Since the New Right is putting forward its own identity politics as an alternative, both the New Right and woke left are at odds with classical liberal individualism and also with traditional class-based left-wing politics.
+Since the New Right is putting forward its own identity politics as an alternative, both the New Right and the woke left are at odds with classical liberal individualism and also with traditional class-based left-wing politics.

 In the New Right version of identity politics, there are "real" or "natural" identities that are derived from things that cannot be chosen.
-These include such things as the place of one's birth, the parents and siblings you have, the people you grow up among, the language you speak, in many places your religion, but also your genetic inheritance, your physical sex, your biological nature as an embodied being.
+These include such things as the place of one's birth, the parents and siblings you have, the people you grow up among, the language you speak, and in many places your religion, but also your genetic inheritance, your physical sex, your biological nature as an embodied being.
 This is a prescriptive and determined identity, not a chosen one.

 Related to this but distinct is a concern for the household and a feeling that current policy, cultural forms, and economic life all work to undermine it.
 The family is important in the nationalist right because it is the main channel by which the ideas, beliefs, practices, and narratives of national identity are passed on.
 One feature of this is a valorization of traditional gender roles.
 Another is a concern about the birth rate and support for pronatalist policies.

-Another major feature of this new politics is a damning view of many people who work in the machinery of government (or closely with the government, in advisory bodies, NGOs, and so on).
+Another major feature of this new politics is a damning view of many people who work in the machinery of government (or closely with the government, in advisory bodies, nongovernmental organizations, and so on).
 This extended public apparatus, with the mainstream media portrayed as its propaganda arm, is seen as a self-interested class with its own agenda.
 The emergent policy demand is a radical reconstruction of government so as to make these bodies subordinate to popular majorities.
 In the U.S., the Department of Government Efficiency was sold as being about reducing government spending, but that was camouflage, given that the overwhelmingly dominant constituents of U.S. federal spending (debt interest, defense, Medicare, Medicaid, Social Security) were not touched.
-The real aim is to cripple the infrastructure of agencies and the NGOs they fund, so as to break the power of the enemy class.
+The real aim was to cripple the infrastructure of agencies and the nongovernmental organizations they fund, so as to break the power of the enemy class.

 The enemy class is the professional-managerial class—people who administer large and complex organizations.
 Access to this class depends upon academic attainment: They are graduates.
 This explains why it is not the wealthy, business, or public-sector employees in general who are the object of ire.
-Entrepreneurs such as Elon Musk are admired, but there is hostility toward highly-paid professionals such as senior managers or lawyers.
+Entrepreneurs such as Elon Musk are admired, but there is hostility toward highly paid professionals such as senior managers or lawyers.
 Most kinds of business are respected, but there is deep hostility to specific sectors, notably finance, insurance, real estate, and private equity.
 There is a specific aversion to the media and to tech.
-Public-sector workers who carry out physical or manual tasks are respected, but there can be animosity toward teachers and white-collar public-sector workers.
+Public sector workers who carry out physical or manual tasks are respected, but there can be animosity toward teachers and white-collar public sector workers.

 From the U.S. to France to Turkey, there is a distinctive electoral pattern of support for New Right politics.
 Everywhere, the geographical division of votes pits rural areas and small towns and former industrial areas against globally connected metropolitan areas, with suburbs and exurbs the battleground.
 (The other great stronghold of the anti–New Right side is university towns and their hinterland.)
 The more globally connected an area is and the more its economy depends on globally traded services, the less likely it is to support populist nationalism.
 Support for the insurgent right includes both less-well-off and better-off income groups, with support among lower-income groups rising.